 House campaigns offer a means to ensure inventory is filled at all times.
 Additionally, House campaigns allow publishers to run their own ads into their inventory.
 You can set up a House Campaign for your inventory by following the instructions below:

 1. Click the ‘Create Campaign’ Button from the desired Advertiser page

-If you are yet to create an advertiser, check out our article on Creating a Direct Sold or House Advertiser.
+If you have yet to create an advertiser, check out our article on Creating a Direct Sold or House Advertiser.